Author

 Last, the time a product is stored can also directly affect its shelf life.
 It is because most products have a recommended maximum storage duration, beyond which their quality, freshness, and safety may be compromised.
 For example, refrigerated items might only be safe for a few days or weeks, while canned goods can last months or even years under the right conditions.

 By considering these factors, consumers can take appropriate measures to extend the shelf life of products and ensure their safety and quality.
+Accurate shelf life labeling depends heavily on reliable printing and coding technology.
+High-resolution industrial printers ensure that expiration dates remain clear, durable, and readable throughout the product’s lifecycle, even in challenging production environments.

 Read About: Best Before Date VS Expiry Date